 Read the Label - Always!

 Most products that are vegan or dairy-free are labeled as such.
-For example, our organic hot chocolate mix is labeled as sugar-free, dairy-free, plant-based, non-GMO, and vegan, making it an excellent choice for anyone and everyone.
+For example, our organic hot chocolate mix is labeled as sugar-free, dairy-free, plant-based, non-GMO, and vegan, which may help consumers quickly see how it aligns with their dietary preferences.
 In fact, most of our hot cocoas and hot chocolates are dairy-free!

 There are other types of seals or certifications that may also be useful to keep a look out for.